omeka/omeka-s-enduser/docs/modules/csvimport.md

 ### File Sideload
 If you have [File Sideload](../filesideload) (minimum version 1.2.0) installed and active, you can use it as a source for media when running a csv import.

 Everything on the *Map to Omeka S data* tab will be the same.
-When you add a mapping and choose the "Media source" option, you will see that there is now an option for "Sideload"
+When you add a mapping and choose the "Media source" option, you will see that there is now an option for "Sideload".

 ![Dropdown menu for media source, with Sideload highlighted in blue](../modules/modulesfiles/csvimport_sideload.png).

 For the data in this column, you need to include the full file name, including extension.
 So, for example, if you want to import a jpg file which is named "Jekyll_and_Hyde_Title" then the data in the media column of the csv you are importing should be `Jekyll_and_Hyde_Title.jpg`.

 ### Numeric Data Types
-If you have [Numeric Data Types](modules/numericdatatypes/) installed and active, it will add the option to set a column data type as numeric data.
+If you have [Numeric Data Types](../numericdatatypes) installed and active, it will add the option to set a column data type as numeric data.

 ![Column options drawer with the data type dropdown open, showing options for numeric data types as well as the standard options](../modules/modulesfiles/csvimport-numericdata.png)